openstack-archive/tripleo-operator-ansible/roles/tripleo_ceph_deploy/README.md

 --------------

 * `tripleo_ceph_deploy_become`: (Boolean) Execute command with escalated privileges.
 Default: false
+* `tripleo_ceph_deploy_cluster`: (String) Name of the Ceph cluster.
+If set to 'foo', then the files /etc/ceph/<FSID>/foo.conf and /etc/ceph/<FSID>/foo.client.admin.keyring will be created.
+Otherwise these files will use the name 'ceph'.
+Changing this means changing command line calls too, e.g. 'ceph health' will become 'ceph --cluster foo health' unless export CEPH_ARGS='--cluster foo' is used.
+If unset `openenstack overcloud ceph deploy` will default this value to 'ceph'.
 * `tripleo_ceph_deploy_crush_hierarchy`: (String) Path to an existing crush hierarchy spec file.
 * `tripleo_ceph_deploy_debug`: (Boolean) Flag to print out the command that is run.
 Default: false
 * `tripleo_ceph_deploy_deployed_baremetal`: (String) Path to the environment file output from "openstack overcloud node provision".
 This argument may be excluded only if tripleo_ceph_deploy_standalone is True.